HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 How Long Do Bed Bugs Survive?

-So here’s where it gets pretty disgusting.
-Bed bugs survive by feeding on the blood of humans or animals.
-So no, this isn’t an insect you would ever want to share your bed with.
+Here’s where it gets pretty disgusting: Bed bugs survive by feeding on the blood of humans or animals.
+So, no, this isn’t an insect you would ever want to share your bed with.

-Also, an adult female lays between 5-10 eggs daily and up to 500 or more in her lifetime.
-Bed bugs can live up to 400 days without food and have a lifecycle of up to 6 months old.
+Also, an adult female lays between 5 and 10 eggs daily and up to 500 or more in her lifetime.
+Bed bugs can live up to 400 days without food and have a lifecycle of up to 6 months.

-As you can see, the bed bug is a very resilient and very quickly reproducing insect.
+As you can see, the bed bug is a resilient and quickly reproducing insect.

 What Do Bed Bug “Bites” Look Like?